Kusuo Saiki

-Kusuo Saiki (斉木 楠雄, Saiki Kusuo) is a fictional character and the protagonist in the Japanese manga series The Disastrous Life of Saiki K. created by Shūichi Asō.
+Kusuo Saiki (斉木 楠雄, Saiki Kusuo) is the main character and the protagonist in the Japanese manga series The Disastrous Life of Saiki K. created by Shūichi Asō.
 In the manga, he is a Japanese high school student who possesses psychic abilities.

 The first appearance of Kusuo Saiki was in the one-shot manga Special One-Shot: The DiPSIster of Psychic Saiki Kusuo, published August 16, 2010.

 Description

 Physical appearance

 Kusuo Saiki typically has pink hair, of which he was born with, wears green glasses, and has two antenna-like "limiters" in his head.
 Saiki wears his glasses to stop his power of turning people into stone and wears his limiters to limit his psychic powers.

 He also wears invisible gloves due to having psychometry as a psychic power.